vrugtehagel/fe-dither/README.md

 There's also the `--dither-map` CSS variable you can set on the `fe-dither` element.
 This is the map used for dithering, it defaults to a 16 x 16 bayer dithering map (resulting in ordered dithering).
 If you want something else, like blue noise, you can just create a data URL for a blue noise map and set this `--dither-map` variable to that.
 When doing so, assume the `pixel-size` is 1; the component itself takes care of making sure the dither map and pixel size align.

 ## Notes
-It should be noted that this component probably only works in Chrome as is, since it uses fancy syntax features like private class properties.
-This component is more of a proof of concept, but feel free to extend it and transpile it if you want it to work in more browsers.
+While it conceptually works in all modern browsers, it should be noted that this component probably only works in Chrome in its current state.
+It uses fancy syntax features like private class properties, this component is more of a proof of concept.
+Feel free to extend it and/or transpile it if you want it to work in more browsers.